marteinn/wagtail-text-analysis/docs/getting-started.md

             print(phrases)  # Example: ["dog", "forest", "sunny stockholm"]
     ```

-- From here you can either choose to save the fields to your model or pass them on to elasticsearch
+- From here you can either choose to save the fields to your model or pass them on to elasticsearch, here we use a field called tags to store the values

+    ```python
+    from django.contrib.postgres.fields import ArrayField
+    from django.db import models

+    class HomePage(Page, TextAnalysis):
+        ...
+        tags = ArrayField(models.CharField(max_length=200), blank=True)

+        def update_key_phrases(self, phrases):
+            self.tags = phrases
+            self.save()
+    ```

 - Full example